kuvivek/drivingTheoryInGermany/README.md

 ✅ Stop.
 Give way.
 ❌ No stopping
 ✅ Diagonal cross
-Comment :Important traffic signs such as the St. Andrew's Cross (Also known as St. Andrew Cross )or "Stop.
+**Comment**: Important traffic signs such as the St. Andrew's Cross (Also known as St. Andrew Cross )or "Stop.
 Give way." and  traffic lights must always be visible in good time.
 That's why you shouldn't cover them with the vehicle when stopping.
 To ensure a clear view of the sign, you must maintain a distance of at least 10 m from the traffic sign.

 406. Where are you allowed to park a trailer with a permissible total mass exceeding 2 t in built-up areas regularly on